 The BTS2048-VL meets all the requirements of a high-end array spectroradiometer as well as being favourably priced despite its cutting-edge design.

-One of its unique features is the innovative BiTec detector that consists of a V(lambda) filtered Si photodiode and a spectroradiometer unit based on a back-thinned CCD.
-This makes it extremely linear, stable, and fast.
+*One of its unique features is the from Gigahertz-Optik developed innovative BiTec sensor that consists of a V(lambda) filtered Si photodiode and a spectroradiometer unit.
+This makes it extremely linear, stable, and fastand is therefore a guarantee for higher measurement accuracy which is not accompanied by any disadvantages.
 Both sensors can be used independently and the mutual correction of the sensors is advantageous for accuracy, speed and versatility (see article on BTS technology).

 The fully linearized 2048 pixel CCD detector with an electronic shutter allows for integration times ranging between 2 µs and 4 s and offers an extremely broad dynamic range without the need for additional attenuating filters.
 This is three orders of magnitude more than the common millisecond integration times provided by lesser instruments.
 An even wider dynamic range is provided by the TEC-cooled spectroradiometer (BTS2048-VL-TEC).This variant has integration times ranging from 2 µs to 60 s.
 The 2 nm optical bandwidth ensures accurate spectral measurement values in the range between 280 nm and 1050 nm (0.4 nm/pixel).Mathematical bandwidth correction in accordance with CIE 214 has also been implemented for auto- correction of the measurement values.
 Si photodiodes exhibit exceptionally high linearity across their dynamic range.
 This makes them ideal for linearization of the CCD within the BiTec detector (see article on BTS technology).
 The constantly measuring diode can also be used to synchronize the measurement of PWM signals.
 This enables automatic recording of absolute spectral data using the BTS2048-VL, which is very difficult for conventional spectroradiometers without a BiTec sensor due to the integration time.
 In addition, the Si photodiode, which is fitted with a photometric filter (CIE V-lambda), can be used independent of the CCD.
 The device can therefore be used to perform fast measurements on very weak signals, something that makes the BTS2048-VL ideal for integration in goniometers and other systems.
 Another advantage of the BiTec technology in this context is the ability to integrate online correction of the spectral mismatch (f1’) of the diode using spectral data.
 Despite its compact dimensions of 103 mm x 107 mm x 52 mm (l x w x h), the BTS2048-VL spectroradiometer has a remote-controlled filter wheel with an OD1 and OD2 attenuation filter as well as a shutter for dark measurement.